-"It can..."

-"But it cannot..."

-- Develop policies specific to our area, for example, design of new development. - Protect the facilities and areas of land that the community values most such as community buildings, playing fields, etc. - ✓ Help us to get additional funding into the area, for example, through identification of projects or having a plan adopted ("made") - Protect areas of land for conservation, biodiversity and landscape value. - Influence the type, location and design of development. - Help to secure additional funding for infrastructure and other projects. - ✓ Propose regeneration projects, transport solutions and areas of land for the allocation of housing and / or employment sites if we wish to do so.
+"It can" ✓ "But it cannot" × Develop policies specific to our area, for example, design of new development.
+Introduce policies which conflict with national or District Council "strategic" planning policies.
+Protect the facilities and areas of land that Force requirements on developers which the community values most such as make the delivery of development community buildings, playing fields, etc. unviable.
+Help us to get additional funding into the Change regulations / legislation such as area, for example, through identification of Building Regulations or Permitted projects or having a plan adopted ("made") Development Rights.
+Protect areas of land for conservation, Simply repeat (duplicate) national or biodiversity and landscape value.
+District Council planning policy.
+Influence the type, location and design of Reduce the scale of new housing if development. proposed by the District Council. ✓ Help to secure additional funding for infrastructure and other projects. ★ Stop all development.
+Propose regeneration projects, transport solutions and areas of land for the allocation of housing and / or employment sites if we wish to do so.
+Deal with matters not dealt with through the planning system, for example: Change traffic speed limits Increase broadband speeds Enforce parking restrictions